cloudsteak/golang-basics/README.md

 ## Other info

-1. Avoid to use port 5000 ans 7000 on MacBook.
+1. Avoid to use port 5000 and 7000 on MacBook.
 They are used by MacOS